ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

         connect -ble 3840 20202021 1

+6. The statement "Secure Session to Device Established" has to be shown in UART log.

-6. Adding Thread network:
+7. Adding Thread network:

         zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset= <USE YOUR HEX-DATASET HERE> breadcrumb=0 timeoutMs=3000

-7. Enable Thread network:
+8. Enable Thread network:

         zcl NetworkCommissioning EnableNetwork 1 0 0